 Simply add around 100-150ml of Nikwax into your detergent tray and wash according to the care label of your garment.

 Always clean out the detergent tray prior to washing to remove all detergent build-up.
 This is important because normal detergent can include chemicals that will corrode the water resistance of your clothing.

 Nobody tests washing machines as thoroughly as we do at Which?.
-Every year we wash more than 1,750kg of laundry, so you can be sure that the best washing machines that we recommend will leave your clothes brilliantly clean.
+Every year we wash more than 1,750kg of laundry, so you can be sure that the that we recommend will leave your clothes brilliantly clean.